The Curse of the Capable

 4. Recognize How Your Story Distorts Your Thinking

-Become keenly aware of the distortions in thinking that result from the curse.
+Become keenly aware of the distortions in thinking that result from the story that becomes your "curse."

 5. Change your Story

-Tell a real but optimistic leaning story about you, the situation, or circumstance that improves your self image.
+Tell a real but optimistic-leaning story about you, your situation, or circumstance that improves your self-image, and behavior.

 Free Yourself From The Curse